codebyaadi/codebyaadi/README.md

-- 👋 Hi, I’m @uixaadi
+- 👋 Hi, I’m Aditya
-- 👀 I’m interested in Web Designing
+- 👀 I’m interested in Web Designing & Coding
 - 🌱 I’m currently learning How to develop a Creative website with React.js
 - 💞️ I’m looking to collaborate on Developing Website
 - 📫 How to reach me - instagram - @uixaadi